picoCTF/ctf-primer/README.md

 LT is the best point-of-contact for hacking on this Primer.

+## Dependencies
+**NOTE:** asciidoctor is a *hard* dependency.
+You must install it in order to transform \*.adoc source files into HTML or user facing formats, as our Makefile does!

+**NOTE:** `pygments.rb` is a Ruby Gem which is a soft dependency for syntax coloring.
+If this gem is not installed, everything will work besides color highlighting of code blocks.

 ## Compile

-NOTE: asciidoctor is a hard dependency.
-You must install it in order to transform \*.adoc source files into HTML or user facing formats, as our Makefile does!

 ```
 # compiles `book.adoc` into `book.html` with a table of contents.